SLASCONE/SLASCONE-demo-wpf-nuget/README.md

 The application sends analytics data to SLASCONE in the background and visualizes licensed features in the UI.

 When a licensed feature is used, the sample can send a usage heartbeat.
-This demonstrates how a desktop application can combine licensing and analytics in a way that remains transparent to the end user while still providing valuable product insights.
+This demonstrates how an application can combine licensing and analytics in a way that remains transparent to the end user while still providing valuable product insights.

 ### Software Updates and Shipment